 22. A favorite meal

 A home-cooked meal can be incredibly special and inexpensive.
-If your friend or relative also enjoys cooking, include them the fun and cook a meal together.
+If your friend or relative also enjoys cooking, include them in the fun and cook a meal together.

 23. A custom card deck or board game